-A new academic year is upon us.
-As you purchase your books and sharpen your pencils, we’d love to introduce you to the three Centers on the campus of Southeastern Baptist Theological Seminary.
+A new academic year has begun.
+As you purchase your books, sharpen your pencils, and get adjusted to your new classes, we’d love to introduce you to the three Centers on the campus of Southeastern Baptist Theological Seminary.

 The Center for Great Commission equips missionaries, those who carry the gospel to the nations.
 The Center for Preaching and Pastoral Leadership equips pastors, those who carry the gospel to the pews.
 And the Center for Faith and Culture helps you engage the intersection of faith and culture.

 Who We Are

 The L. Russ Bush Center for Faith and Culture (CFC) is the hub of cultural engagement at Southeastern Baptist Theological Seminary.
 We exist to educate you to engage the intersection of faith and culture so you can equip others, fulfill the Great Commission and glorify God in all your life.
 Dr. Ken Keathley serves as the Director of the CFC.